 Article Posted -- October 1, 2013

-Judge Lorraine Parker, Vice Chair of the Board of Trustees of Sussex County Community College Announces Launch of 100 Women Project
+Judge Lorraine Parker, Vice Chair of the Board of Trustees of Sussex County Community College’s 100 Women Project

-Retired Judge Lorraine Parker, Vice Chair of the Board of Trustees of Sussex County Community College, has announced the launch of the 100 Women Project.
-The goal of the Project is to have 100 women from the business and professional communities in Sussex County contribute $100 each year for five years to endow scholarships for women attending Sussex County Community College.
+Retired Judge Lorraine Parker, Vice Chair of the Board of Trustees of Sussex County Community College, has launched the new 100 Women Project in September 2013.
+The goal of the Project was to have 100 women from the business and professional communities in Sussex County contribute $100 each year for five years to endow scholarships for women attending Sussex County Community College.
 Ten thousand dollars will endow a scholarship at the college and, over five years, will fund five separate scholarships.
-There is hope that the project will grow and continue endowing scholarships for women well beyond five years.
-Members of the Steering Committee will hold an inaugural meeting in the Board Room adjacent to the President’s Office at the College on Thursday evening October 10, 2013 at 6:00 p.m.
+We are pleased to announce that we have inspired our FIRST 100 Women to make their pledge to the 100 Women Project and are now pleased to welcome our 2nd 100 Women!

 Students at the county college, many of whom are women returning to school after interrupting their education, greatly appreciate the opportunity to work toward their degrees and certificates on a campus close to home and at a substantially lower cost than the four year colleges.
 The scholarships funded by the 100 Women Project will enable women, who might otherwise be unable to do so, to pursue their educations.
 These scholarships can make an extraordinary difference in the lives of the women who will benefit from them.
 Moreover, the Project is seeking to draw more women into the college community to share their experiences and expertise with women students.
 The project will be administered by the Sussex County Community College Foundation and all contributions will be tax deductible.